 Eldercare Resource Planners – ERPs are specialists in developing financial plans for assisted living.
 They differ from care managers in that they typically come from a financial background instead of a healthcare background.
 They are paid out-of-pocket but can often pay for themselves in the financial assistance resources they discover for their clients.
 They are significantly less expensive than elderlaw attorneys, but they cannot perform some of the legal procedures which only attorneys can.
 Learn more.

 Elderlaw Attorneys – the most expensive and most thorough option are elderlaw attorneys.
 This type of attorney and their staff can provide a one-stop shop for assisted living financial planning, but their hourly rate may prove cost-prohibitive for some families.
 A shortcoming is an elderlaw attorney may not be knowledgeable about local assistance options for lower income families.
 One can search the National Academy of Elder Law Attorney database here.

 The cost of assisted living care can be high and there exists a significant range in the cost in different states.
 As an approach to finding lower cost, senior living residences, some families relocate to residences outside of their primary geographic areas.
-This table contains the average, projected cost of assisted living for all 50 states and D.C. for 2019.
-In addition, it contains our assisted living affordability index* which considers the cost of assisted living in a state relative to that state's median income.
+This table contains the average, projected cost of assisted living for all 50 states and D.C. for 2020.
+In addition, it contains our assisted living affordability index* which considers the cost of assisted living in a state relative to that state’s median income.
 This index was created to illustrate the high variability of assisted living costs relative to the cost of living.
-The state's rank out of 51 (includes Washington D.C.) is in the 4th column.
-Alzheimer's care in senior living residences in 2019 costs, on average, an additional $800 - $1,200 per month.
+The state’s rank out of 51 (includes Washington D.C.) is in the 4th column.

 |State||Annual Cost of Assisted Living||Assisted Living Affordability Index.
 Lower #s are more affordable.||Affordability Index Rank|